formkiq/formkiq-client-sdk-python/docs/CaseManagementApi.md

 Get list of document in a case

-Returns documents in a Case; ONLY available with FormKiQ Enterprise
+Returns documents in a Case; available as an Add-On Module

 ### Example